Advanced Airway Management

 Application requirements and process:

+The fellowship is aimed at anesthesiologist in their early professional career.
 Interested applicants need to have successfully completed all the required anesthesia examinations, be registered with the official regulatory authorities and have at least 5 years of anesthesia training and experience at an academic centre.
 (1 of the 5 years may include a rotational year, also known as an internship, houseman year and medical officer year)

 A current and valid ACLS certification is a requirement.